 Franklin was interested in a certain type of knowledge, Isaacson notes – that which is “most practical and useful….His greatness sprang more from his practicality than from profundity or poetry….He had a feel for the mechanical workings of the world….”
 Isaacson adds that Franklin was “geeky.”
 Wasn’t Ben therefore a patron saint of Silicon Valley?
 Shouldn’t someone here recognize him with a brass plaque?

 He was one of the great polymaths of history, a classic fox, to use Isaiah Berlin’s typology.
-Among his interests were astronomy, ballooning, crime prevention, education, electricity (including his risky kite experiments), eyeglasses (he invented bifocals, a gift to geeks of all stripes, including book reviewers), fire safety, geography, health, home heating, libraries, mail delivery, music, ocean currents, population growth, refrigeration, self-help (Stephen Covey owes a large debt to Franklin and acknowledges it), turkeys (which he favored over the bald eagle as the national symbol), and weather.
+Among his interests were astronomy, ballooning, crime prevention, education, electricity (including his risky kite experiments), eyeglasses (he invented bifocals), fire safety, geography, health, home heating, libraries, mail delivery, music, ocean currents, population growth, refrigeration, self-help (Stephen Covey owes a large debt to Franklin and acknowledges it), turkeys (which he favored over the bald eagle as the national symbol), and weather.
 He also found time for much congenial correspondence.

 And he loved politics.
 In 1751 he won a seat in the Pennsylvania Assembly.
 Six years later he was chosen by assembly members to represent their complicated interests in London.

 England suited him.
 He basically saw himself as a Briton in these years and gave thought to settling in the mother country.
-But then his life was turned upside down.
-In 1765 the British government passed the Stamp Act without consulting the Thirteen Colonies, a precipitating event of the American Revolution.
+But in 1765 his life was turned upside down when the British government passed the Stamp Act without consulting the Thirteen Colonies, a precipitating event of the American Revolution.

 War began on April 19, 1775, at Lexington and Concord.
-In May, Franklin attended a meeting of the Continental Congress in Philadelphia; here were gathered Washington, Jefferson, Hamilton, Adams, Madison, Hancock and the rest.
+In May, Franklin attended a meeting of the Continental Congress in Philadelphia; here gathered Washington, Jefferson, Hamilton, Adams, Madison, Hancock and the rest.
 Franklin helped nudge the group in the direction of independence.
-In June of 1776 Thomas Jefferson wrote the case for freedom from Britain, and, with some editing help from the savvy old journalist Franklin (among others), the document was approved on July 4, 1776.
+In June of 1776 Thomas Jefferson wrote the case for freedom from Britain, and, with some editing help from the savvy old journalist Franklin (and others) the document was approved on July 4, 1776.